Are you searching for the best chicken treats for your backyard flocks. Here you will get a list of “What can chickens eat and what not.”

 Nuts

 Yes, chickens can eat nuts.
 Giving them nuts occasionally as a treat is good.
-Some chickens like them, some do not.
+Some chickens like them; some do not.

 Yes, pineapple is a pleasant chicken treat if given in moderation.
 But it has very little nutritional value for chickens.

-However, it boosts immunity in chickens to fight with infections.
+However, it boosts immunity in chickens to fight infections.
 Some chickens don’t like its smell, so it may make an unpleasant smell in your coops.

 Peanut Butter